 I take my sit.
 One of the guys - Serhii - takes the seat next to me.
 We start talking.
 Everything in his story reminds me of myself.
 We almost of the same age.
 He is 33.
 He works as software engineer in the Washington, DC.
-His family is from the small town near Kyiv called Vorzel (on Feb 28, you didn’t want to hear that anyone lives close to Kyiv.
-Bucha, Vorzel, Hostomel, Borodianka - those were the places that were attacked).
+His family is from the small town near Kyiv called Vorzel (on Feb 28, you didn’t want to hear that anyone lives close to Kyiv, Bucha, Vorzel, Hostomel, Borodianka - those were the places that were attacked).
 He is also DJing for the fun.
 He has modern haircut and before the war he was planning on saving money and moving to Hawaii and just do surfing.
 He has no military background.
-But when the war started he just went to the store and bought what he could (he didn’t even have bullet proof vest, so I gave him one of the bullet proof vests that I got with me from the US in order to send them to Ukraine) and quit his job and got one way ticket to Poland with the goal to get into Ukraine.
+When the war started he just went to the store, bought what he could (he didn’t even have bullet proof vest, so I gave him one of the bullet proof vests that I got with me from the US), quit his job and got one way ticket to Poland with the goal to get into Ukraine.

 Close to us there are two more folks.
 One is American journalist from NYC.
 He is going to Ukraine too.
 He asks Serhii many questions.
-Then we meet 35 yo Georgian guy who lives in Washington DC.
+Then we meet 35 yo Georgian guy who lives in Washington, DC.
 He has two kids.
 He is also going to Ukraine.
 I cannot believe what I’m hearing.
 The realization of bravery of those guys overwhelms me.
 I never saw anything like that in my life.
 Georgian guy is more prepared.
 He is shooting instructor here in the US.
-His goal is to come to Kyiv and train Ukrainians on the shooting ranges.
-He said that his father was fighting Russian army in Georgia in 1990s.
-He said he couldn’t stay in the US seeing Russian state is doing it again.
+His goal is to come to Kyiv and train Ukrainians at the shooting ranges.
+He says that his father was fighting Russian army in Georgia in 1990s.
+He says he couldn’t stay in the US seeing Russian state is doing it again.
 He wants to help to stop them.

-After landing few Ukrainian guys went straight to Ukraine.
-I stayed with Serhii, Georgian guy and new Ukrainian guy joined us.
+After landing few Ukrainian guys go straight to Ukraine.
+I stay with Serhii, Georgian guy and new Ukrainian guy joined us.
 His name is Yevhen.
 He also settled in the US by now.
-His whole family was there except grandma.
-She was in Bucha.
-He came to fetch her.
-In 5 days since the war started he was fully prepared: military form, radio equipment, bulletproof vest.
-He was determined to cross 500 km from the Western border of Ukraine to Kyiv region.
-His brother was also going to join him soon.
+His whole family is in the US.
+Except grandma.
+She is in Bucha.
+He is coming to fetch her.
+In 5 days since the war started he fully prepared himself - military form, radio equipment, bulletproof vest, drone - he got it all.
+He is determined to cross 500 km from the Western border of Ukraine to Kyiv region.
+His brother is also going to join him soon.

-They were so full of life, full of determination.
-Also everything seemed simple to them.
-They were doing the only thing that they were supposed to do in that moment of time.
-They were not lost.
-They were where they should be.
+They are so full of life, full of determination.
+Also everything seems simple to them.
+They are doing the only thing that they were supposed to do in that moment of time.
+They are not lost.
+They are where they should be.